 The Yoga Sequence That Works Before Your Body Wakes Up

-Here's something most fitness guides skip: your body is stiffer in the first 30–60 minutes after waking.
-The synovial fluid in your joints and the fluid in your spinal discs need time to redistribute after a night of stillness.
-The simple fact is that deep forward folds and aggressive hamstring stretches can wait — they will feel better and be safer 10–15 minutes in, and so you should not rush into them just because you are already on the mat.
+Here's something most fitness guides skip: your body is stiffer in the first 30-60 minutes after waking.
+Many practitioners and movement educators report that synovial fluid in the joints and fluid in the spinal discs need time to redistribute after a night of stillness, which is why deep forward folds and aggressive hamstring stretches tend to feel better and carry less risk 10-15 minutes into movement rather than at the very start.

-For the very first minutes of movement, prioritize gentle spinal mobilization.
-Keep in mind that your spine has been still for hours, and gentle mobilization is what your body actually needs first.
+For the very first minutes of movement, prioritize gentle spinal mobilization - your spine has been still for hours, and that is what your body needs first.

 A 5-Minute Wake-Up Flow

 • Cat-Cow (Marjaryasana-Bitilasana): Move one vertebra at a time, starting from the tailbone.
-Let the breath lead — inhale to lift the chest and tailbone (Cow), exhale to round and drop the head (Cat).
+Let the breath lead - inhale to lift the chest and tailbone (Cow), exhale to round and drop the head (Cat).
 Don't rush it.
-This movement pumps fluid back into the spinal discs without stressing cold tissue, and so this is a good reason to keep your pace slow and steady.
+This movement pumps fluid back into the spinal discs without stressing cold tissue, so keeping your pace slow and steady matters here.

 • Knees-to-Chest Pose (Apanasana): Draw both knees in gently and rock side to side.
-This pose quietly tractions the lumbar spine — one of the most commonly stiff areas after sleep — while also releasing the hip flexors.
-On top of that, the rocking motion helps your body begin to warm up in a very low-effort way.
+This pose quietly tractions the lumbar spine - one of the most commonly stiff areas after sleep - while also releasing the hip flexors.
+The rocking motion helps your body begin to warm up with very little effort.

 • Supine Spinal Twist (Supta Matsyendrasana): Both sides.
 Breathe into the ribcage and let gravity do the work.
-No forcing.
-Keep in mind that your body does not need any extra pressure here because gravity is already doing the job for you.
+No forcing - gravity is already doing the job for you.

-• Once you feel warmer — even just 5 minutes in — you can move into 2–3 rounds of Sun Salutation (Surya Namaskarasana).
+Once you feel warmer - even just 5 minutes in - you can move into 2-3 rounds of Sun Salutation (Surya Namaskarasana).
 Even at a slow pace with one breath per movement, two rounds cover the essentials: spinal flexion and extension, a hip flexor stretch in Low Lunge (Anjaneyasana), shoulder opening in Downward-Facing Dog (Adho Mukha Svanasana), and hamstring lengthening in Standing Forward Fold (Uttanasana).
-The simple fact is that two rounds of Sun Salutation cover a lot of ground for your body in a short amount of time, and so two rounds is really all you need.
+Two rounds cover plenty of ground in a short amount of time.
 Total time: under five minutes.

 Don't Skip the Breath

-Two to three minutes of slow diaphragmatic breathing — exhale longer than the inhale — can help settle your nervous system before the day takes over.
-This breathing practice costs nothing except the two minutes before you reach for your phone, and so there is very little reason to skip it.
-Start there before anything else if the movement feels like too much on a given morning.
-Keep in mind that even on a hard morning, your breath is always available to you.
+Two to three minutes of slow diaphragmatic breathing - exhale longer than the inhale - can help settle your nervous system before the day takes over.
+It costs nothing except two minutes before you reach for your phone.
+Start there before anything else if movement feels like too much on a given morning - your breath is always available to you.

 Your Morning Actually Starts the Night Before